About the Artist

 Artistic Background

 Arminda is self-taught.
-As the daughter & great granddaughter of painters themselves, she has been provided with tools for her crafts from a very young age.
-From that point onwards, she’s dedicated anywhere from 10 to 100 (yes, 100) hours every week to her art.
+As the daughter, granddaughter & great granddaughter of artists themselves, she has been provided with tools for her crafts from a very young age.

 Whether it was playing with watercolors in LA at 3AM when she got off work, or filling sketchbooks while riding the subway in NYC from one job to her other job- the creating never stopped.